bibinprofessional/Student-Management/README.md

 ## Key Things to follow

 -   **Create User:** Create a User With Valid email id and assign System Manager role and set password.
 Now login with that credentials.
-This is because email notifications will be sent to valid email id only.
+This is because email notifications will be sent only to valid email id.

--   **Add Email Account:** Add a Email Account and making it as default outgoing.
-Under Notification (Student Enrollment Aproved) add this email as sender
+-   **Add Email Account:** Add a Email Account and make it as default outgoing.
+Open Notification list(Student Enrollment Aproved) add this email as sender
 -   **Add Courses:** As part of setup only 2 courses are added.
 You can add more courses in Courses Doctype

 ## Key Things to know

 -   **Student Management Workspace:** Created a workspace called Student Management which can be seen in SideBar.
-This workspace has shortcuts to doctype and reports.
-Clicking on report will take to report page where you can click on show report to see the specific report
+This workspace has shortcuts to doctype, dashboards and reports.
+Clicking on report will take to report page where you can click on show report to see the specific report.

+-   **Added as Fixtures:** Needed worflows, notification, dashboard are added as fixtures.
+So you can continue without creating new.

--   **Test cases:** Unit Test cases are return to test validation logics.
+-   **Test cases:** Unit Test cases are written to test validation logics.
 You can run these tests using the following command.
         ```
         bench --site <site-name> run-tests --doctype "Student Enrollment"
         ```